-The list could go on.
-There is also a wealth of research which has been done to specifically try and deal with this question.
-The data this research provides can be very useful in developing our understanding of what might be expected given different scenarios, but there are always limitations in trying to apply data from structured experiments to real world case examples.
+There is also a wealth of research conducted to develop an understanding of what might be expected or given in different scenarios, but there are always limitations in applying data from structured experiments to real world case examples.

-Even then, sometimes we must just be comfortable with not being able to favour one method of deposition above another.
+Even then, there is no guarantee that an expert will be able to favour one method of deposition above another.

 The item may still be suitable, but this will depend on various factors.
 Once the item has been examined for fingerprints in non-DNA conditions it has been compromised.
 It has had a substance added to it and it has also been examined in non-DNA clean circumstances.
-We therefore have to consider the limitations of any further analysis within the context of the case.
+Therefore, we must consider the limitations of any further analysis within the context of the case.

-In considering the ability to actually obtain a DNA result, the adding of powder or other chemicals may reduce this by destroying DNA, but not necessarily, and it may still be possible to obtain a profile.
-This will depend on the exact fingerprint treatments used so finding out exactly what has been done is useful for us to then evaluate the possibility of obtaining a result subsequently.
+In considering the ability to obtain a DNA result, the adding of powder or other chemicals may reduce this by destroying DNA, but not necessarily.
+It may still be possible to obtain a profile, depending on the exact fingerprint treatments used.
+Therefore, the forensic scientist must find out the techniques used, so the possibility of obtaining a result subsequently can be evaluated.

-In considering the issues of contamination (detecting DNA deposited by the examination rather than the investigated incident), we have to undertake any subsequent DNA examinations with the acceptance that the item may well have been contaminated: by the brush or other equipment used to treat it, by the people carrying out the examination and by the environment it has been examined in.
-Staff contamination is perhaps less of an issue as whilst this may complicate a result or prevent a useful result being obtained, it should not falsely implicate an individual; provided the staff members DNA profile is known to us.
+In considering the issues of contamination (detecting DNA deposited by the examination rather than the investigated incident), any subsequent DNA examinations must accept that the item may have been contaminated.
+This can include contamination by the brush or other equipment used to treat it, the people carrying out the examination and the environment it has been examined in.

-The greater concern is contamination from the environment or tools used that could transfer DNA from a different item (or case) to the item in question.
-Whether this precludes DNA analysis very much depends on the circumstances of the case, previous results from the item and whose DNA may be of interest.
-If, for example: the item has been screened for fingerprints in the same lab as items from a person of interest, then finding any DNA matching them could be contamination.
-However, if the DNA of the person can be shown to reasonably not be expected to be within that environment then it may still be useful to proceed.
+The risk of contamination from the environment or tools used that could transfer DNA from a different item (or case) to the item in question depends on the circumstances of the case.
+For example, if the item has been screened for fingerprints in the same lab as items from a person of interest, then finding any DNA matching the individual could be contamination.
+However, if the DNA of the person is not reasonably expected to be within that environment, then it may still be useful to proceed.

-Whether to proceed may also be influenced by the type of body fluid or cellular material we are looking for.
-For example: if visible blood staining is present then we may be able to obtain a DNA profile that we are confident is from blood, thus making contamination far less likely.
+The decision to proceed with DNA analysis of the exhibit could be influenced by the type of body fluid or cellular material.
+For example: if visible blood staining is present then a DNA profile obtained from blood is a more confident sample, thus making contamination far less likely.

 What are pre-PACE barcodes and how do they impact SFRs?

-Why do experts so frequently combine swabs before examining?
+Why do experts combine swabs before examining samples?

-Scientists have a number of reasons for combining samples.
-The main reason is typically to maximise the possibility of obtaining a DNA profile where there may only be small amounts of DNA present.
-While the chances of detecting DNA are maximised there is a balance between this and the increased possibility of obtaining mixed DNA profiles and limitations as to being able to determine which area the resulting DNA profile was obtained from.
+There are a number of reasons for combining samples.
+A scientist typically aims to maximise the possibility of obtaining a DNA profile by combining samples, where there may be small amounts of DNA present.
+However, there is a balance between increasing the possibility of a result, obtaining mixed DNA profiles and limitations to determine where the resulting DNA profile was obtained from.

-How can solicitors determine whether an SFR which doesn’t provide a match probability is one that is capable of statistical evaluation?
+How can solicitors determine whether an SFR, without a match probability, is capable of statistical evaluation?

-The simple answer is that you can’t and it must be reviewed by a DNA reporting scientist.
+The simple answer is this must be reviewed by a DNA reporting scientist.

-Some SFRs may have had a prosecution DNA scientist write them, but they simply haven’t done the statistical evaluation yet because the police force hasn’t requested it (i.e. paid for it to be undertaken).
+Some SFRs may have been written by the prosecution’s DNA scientist however those without a statistical evaluation could be because the police force hasn’t requested or paid for it to be completed.

-Others could have been written by a support staff member for the police force, confirming that the National DNA Database have identified a match between a crime scene item and a reference sample.
+Support staff members for the police force can also complete an SFR and write the results confirming that the National DNA Database have identified a match between a crime scene item and a reference sample.
 These latter reports will not have been reviewed by any reporting scientist, and therefore they require appropriate review immediately.

-Either way, we can help determine this for you, guide you in the nuances of the submission processes and advise you on the best course of action.
+At Forensic Access, we guide you through the nuances of the submission processes and advise you on the best course of action.

-It can sometimes be difficult for the prosecution scientist to obtain this information (depending on police forces, contracts, whether a defendant has made an account, and particularly where items have previously been processed in police laboratories), but ideally they would be provided with this information.
-The CSI report is usually available to the prosecution scientist as this is made at the start of the case and often submitted to the lab with the police request.
+It can sometimes be difficult for the prosecution scientist to obtain this information (depending on police forces, contracts, whether a defendant has made an account, and particularly where items have previously been processed in police laboratories), but ideally, they would be provided with this information.
+The CSI report is usually available to the prosecution scientist at the start of the case and often submitted to the lab with the police request.

-When carrying out a defence review we often have an advantage of more information being available by that stage and may have access to later accounts by defendants or results of other examinations etc. We would require all of the information discussed above to carry out a full review.
+When carrying out a defence case review we often have an advantage of more evidential information at that stage, then access to later accounts by defendants or results of other examinations etc. All the information discussed above is necessary to carry out a full review.

-Looking specifically at CSI reports: these usually detail exactly what has been examined, sampled and retrieved and are usually accompanied by photographs of the stain prior to swabbing or the item in situ at the scene.
-These can be very useful in determining exactly where was sampled, for example: seeing a blood stain in situ before it was swabbed may allow us to make comment as to how it was deposited originally.
-Similarly seeing the item in situ may assist with queries around indirect transfer of DNA.
+CSI reports usually detail what has been examined, sampled and retrieved and can be accompanied by photographs of the stain prior to swabbing or the item at the scene.
+These can be very useful to determine exactly where was sampled, and the location of the item may assist with queries around indirect transfer of DNA.
+For example, seeing a blood stain in situ before it was swabbed may allow us to make comment as to how it was deposited originally.

 What is the threshold used to identify a ‘true allele’ and how can you confidently differentiate the ‘true allele’ from noise and artefacts in low DNA profile?

-What a great question: understanding these thresholds, which allow us to decide when a peak within a DNA result is actually DNA, is vital in interpreting DNA profiles.
+Understanding these thresholds allow us to decide when a peak within a DNA result is DNA.
+This is vital in interpreting DNA profiles.

-Every laboratory which sets up a DNA processing line has to go through a validation process.
+Every laboratory with a DNA processing line goes through a validation process.
 This involves testing lots of samples with a known DNA content and having a good look at the results obtained.
-It is during this process that the laboratory will discern what the various interpretation guidelines are, and set the thresholds which the reporting scientists will use to aid them in interpreting DNA profiles.
+It is during this process that the laboratory will discern what the various interpretation guidelines are and set the thresholds for reporting scientists to aid them in interpreting DNA profiles.

-Therefore each laboratory will have a set of ‘reporting guidelines’ specific to them, and these guidelines will help scientists have confidence that what they are seeing is, as you say, a ‘true allele’ or in other words DNA from a contributing individual.
-So these thresholds will actually be different for each laboratory, and even within one laboratory they will constantly be reassessed and modified where necessary.
+Therefore, each laboratory will have a set of ‘reporting guidelines’ specific to them and will be constantly reassessed and modified where necessary.
+These guidelines help scientists to have confidence that what they are seeing is, a ‘true allele’, is DNA from a contributing individual.

-There were initial concerns raised surrounding STR and other type analysis on the basis that the programming and algorithms supporting the statistical analysis had not been released.
+There were initial concerns raised surrounding SFR and other types of analysis on the basis that the programming and algorithms supporting the statistical analysis had not been released.
 Have they been resolved and is there any continuing ‘unease’ about the use of statistical evaluation for mixed DNA on that basis?

-We would not have any particular concern relating to the algorithms used by these programs.
-They have been published, peer reviewed, validated and accredited by UKAS and some are being used and accepted by the courts worldwide.
-The amount of industry debate surrounding the methods used is such now that our concerns around the statistical methods used are greatly reduced.
+Any algorithm used by these programs have been published, peer reviewed, validated and accredited by UKAS and some are used and accepted by the courts worldwide.
+The amount of industry debate surrounding the methods used means that our concerns around the statistical methods are greatly reduced.

-However, what is still of concern is that interpreting these results is not just reliant on the algorithms used but equally on the validity of the assumptions made when setting hypothesis.
+However, the interpretation of results is not only reliant on the algorithms used but equally on the validity of the assumptions made when setting hypothesis.
 We regularly observe the setting of inappropriate hypothesis, particularly around the number of contributors as new information comes to lights during the defence evaluation.
-Therefore reviewing these results can still be critically important.
+Therefore, reviewing these results can still be critically important.

 What is the margin of error when using SGM, SGM+ and DNA17?

 SGM+ looked at 11 areas of a person’s DNA.
 DNA17 looks at those 11, plus 6 more.
 Therefore, DNA17 is a more discriminating technique.
-If an SGM+ profile was obtained from a sample and that matched a reference profile at all 11 areas a statistic of over a billion would be quoted.
+If an SGM+ profile was obtained from a sample and matched a reference profile at all 11 areas a statistic of over a billion would be quoted.
 If DNA17 profiling of the sample and reference showed a difference at one or more of the extra areas, then that person would then be excluded as having left the DNA.
-This does not mean the SGM+ result was an error, it is just that we now have more information.
+This does not mean the SGM+ result was an error but shows that we now have more information.

-In reality, if a person matches at all 11 SGM+ areas of a non-mixed straightforward full DNA profile then it is highly unlikely that DNA17 profiling would then eliminate them.
-It is far more likely to further confirm the match.
+If a person matches at all 11 SGM+ areas of a non-mixed full DNA profile, then it is highly unlikely that DNA17 profiling would eliminate them.
+It is however far more likely to further confirm the match.
 The exceptions to this would be when dealing with complex mixed DNA results, or any possibility of related individuals.
-In these cases, I would always recommend a DNA17 reference sample be obtained to allow a fuller comparison.
+In these cases, a DNA17 reference sample should be obtained to allow a fuller comparison.

-Is there a time limit for challenging a SFR?
+Is there a time limit for challenging an SFR?

 Whether this timeframe is routinely adhered to, or enforced, is open to discussion.